EpicFLashGaming/EpicFLashGaming/README.md

 (I'm very petty naturally of course I will try to defend myself and my boyfriend)

+I have somnophobia (not collective.
+Just me.) so this is why I am on pt 24/7

 I'm not a proshipper and idk from where the rumour came from.
 If yall are reading this atleast let me explain myself.
 I'm confused tf yall talking about.